Preformed fibreglass ponds

-- Shelf variety and the proportion of deep water to shallow shelf area.
+- Look at shelf variety and the proportion of deep water to shallow shelf area.

-- Wildlife pond - Choose a shelf layout that has wider shelves for plants and shelves at different depths for variety of habitats for wildlife.
+- For a wildlife pond - Choose a shelf layout inside your preform pond that has wider shelves for plants and shelves at different depths.

-- Fish pond - Choose preform shape with more deep area and less planting shelf.
+- For a fish pond - Choose a preform shape with more deep area and less planting shelf.

 - Always measure your chosen space before going to the Garden Centre.
 It is easy to be misled by size when looking at an empty pond out of situ.